 Water quality issues

-The Deschutes River flows into Capitol Lake which empties into Budd Inlet.
-Thurston and Lewis counties, the cities of Olympia, Lacey, and Tumwater, and the town of Rainier are all in this basin.
+The Deschutes River flows into Capitol Lake, which empties into Budd Inlet.
+Thurston and Lewis counties, the cities of Olympia, Lacey, and Tumwater, and the town of Rainier are in this basin.
 Major land uses include urban residential, commercial, recreational, and some industrial.
 The marine waters of Budd Inlet currently do not meet water quality standards for dissolved oxygen.

-What is being done
+What we have done

 We began water quality monitoring, computer modeling, and analysis for this water quality improvement project in 2003.
 We published the technical report study findings for the entire watershed in 2012.
 Two peer reviews of the model were completed in 2014.
 Additional computer modeling work resulted in a supplemental modeling scenarios report in 2015.
 We are now working on the marine waters of Budd Inlet and Capitol Lake.

 We started developing the Budd Inlet Dissolved Oxygen TMDL (or water cleanup plan) in 2016.
 Through many meetings with local jurisdictions, Tribes, permittees, and stakeholders, we drafted a cleanup plan designed to address dissolved oxygen impairments within Budd Inlet while meeting the needs of local communities.
 This plan was open to public comment from June 8 to July 25, 2022.
 We hosted online public workshops on June 21 and 22, 2022.